cloud-66-internal/help.cloud66.com/_skycap/the-basics/formations-stencils-and-snapshots.md

 The other side of this ability is the challenges of managing configuration across all the different deployments (Formations in Skycap language).

 Stencils support reuse of configuration sections (inlines).
-Moreover, Formations can be generated using Base Templates that are made available by operators to the users of the cluster based on best practices and compliance policies.
+Moreover, Formations can be generated using Template Libraries that are made available by operators to the users of the cluster based on best practices and compliance policies.

 ## What's next?